Biodiversity Overview

 Giant Freshwater Crayfish Recovery – Part 2

-This project builds upon our previously funded Giant Freshwater Crayfish Recovery Project (Part 1).
-Part 2 will focus on six priority areas critical to the ongoing survival of Tasmania’s iconic, endemic Giant Freshwater Crayfish (Astacopsis gouldi).
-Project actions...
+About the project Building on previous work by Cradle Coast NRM, this project focuses on six priority areas critical to the ongoing survival of Tasmania’s iconic, endemic Giant Freshwater Crayfish (Astacopsis gouldi).
+The project protects known populations and...

 Community action for King Island Scrubtit and King Island Brown Thornbill protection

-This project will implement actions across King Island to protect the habitat of two priority, critically endangered species, the King Island Brown Thornbill and King Island Scrubtit.
-Project actions will build the capacity of landholders and community groups on King...
+About the project This project implements actions across King Island to protect the habitat of two priority critically endangered species, the King Island Brown Thornbill and King Island Scrubtit.
+Building the capacity of landholders and community groups on King...

 Implementing the Tasmanian Cat Management Plan (TCMP)